-In addition to his parents, he was predeceased by a son, Leonard; brothers John, Roy, Donald; brother-in-law, Frank Wadas, and sister-in-law Joan King.
+In addition to his parents, he was predeceased by a son, Leonard; brothers, John, Roy and Donald; brother-in-law, Frank Wadas; and sister-in-law, Joan King.

-He is survived by a son, Lyle King Jr., and companion Deb Doughton of Luzerne; daughter Ellen Maccarone and her husband, Carmen, of Sweet Valley; son Michael King of Meeker; daughters Barbara Mikielski and her husband, Gerald Sr., of Lake Township; Rosemary Weaver of Swoyersville; Susan Lazur and her husband, George, of Loyalville; Elizabeth (Betsy) Phillips and her husband, Ernest, of Beaumont, and Beverly King of Meeker; 18 grandchildren; 12 great-grandchildren; sister, Dorothy Wadas of Shavertown; brothers Richard King of West Pittston; Edwin (Ted) and his wife, Lorraine King, of Dallas; sisters-in-law Barbara King of Benton; Mary King of Shrewsbury, Pa., and Elsie King of California; his children's mother, Louise King of Meeker.
+He is survived by a son, Lyle King Jr. and companion, Deb Doughton, Luzerne; daughter, Ellen Maccarone and her husband, Carmen, Sweet Valley; son, Michael King, Meeker; daughters, Barbara Mikielski and her husband, Gerald Sr., Lake Township; Rosemary Weaver, Swoyersville; Susan Lazur and her husband, George, Loyalville; Elizabeth (Betsy) Phillips and her husband, Ernest, Beaumont; and Beverly King, Meeker; 18 grandchildren and 12 great-grandchildren; sister, Dorothy Wadas, Shavertown; brothers, Richard King, West Pittston; and Edwin (Ted) and his wife, Lorraine King, Dallas; sisters-in-law, Barbara King, Benton; Mary King, Shrewsbury; and Elsie King, California; and his children's mother, Louise King, Meeker.

-Funeral arrangements are by the Curtis L. Swanson Funeral Home, corners of routes 29 and 118, Pikes Creek.
+Funeral arrangements are by Curtis L. Swanson Funeral Home, Routes 29 and 118, Pikes Creek.

-Memorial Donations may be sent to Hospice of the Sacred Heart at 600 Baltimore Drive, Wilkes-Barre, PA 18702 or Maple Grove United Methodist Church, 5876 Main Road, Hunlock Creek, PA 18621.
+Memorial donations may be sent to Hospice of the Sacred Heart, 600 Baltimore Drive, Wilkes-Barre, PA 18702, or Maple Grove United Methodist Church, 5876 Main Road, Hunlock Creek, PA 18621.

-The family requests, due to allergies, flowers be omitted.
+The family requests, due to allergies, that flowers be omitted.